 In a normal reproduction process, the sperm travels to meet the egg after sexual intercourse or in-vitro fertilization.
 If two eggs were released, two sperm will be able to fertilize the eggs that will eventually produce two genetically unique babies.

 Twinning happens in several ways and produces higher order multiples depending on the number of eggs produced and the zygosity.
 This usually happens during hyperovulation, when a woman releases multiple eggs – mostly two.

-No, they do not have the same DNA makeup as identical twins do.
-Just like any siblings, fraternal twins share about 50% of their DNA and half each of their parent’s DNA.
+No, they do not have the same DNA makeup.
+Just like any siblings, they share about 50% of their DNA and half each of their parent’s DNA.
 Each twin gets half of the mom’s egg and the half from dad’s sperm.

-Since fraternal twins do not share the same DNA, they also do not share the same chromosomes at the time of fertilization.
+Since they do not share the same DNA, they also do not share the same chromosomes at the time of fertilization.
 However, they still share parts of their parents’ DNA so they may look alike, but not exactly identical.

 Even twins that look alike can be distinguishable.
 Twins who were raised in the same home and were educated the same way, develop individual tastes and personalities.

 Yes, they can be both boys or both girls.
 Unlike identical twins who share the same sex chromosomes from a single fertilized zygote, they were produced by two separate zygotes that carry different sex chromosomes from their father.

 Monozygotic twins, however, are always the same gender.
 Doctors and health professionals usually identify if same-sex twins are identical or fraternal through other factors such as having shared placenta, chorion, and amniotic sac or through DNA testing.
 DNA testing is the surefire way to determine if twins are identical or fraternal.